Pratham1221/TicketCounter/README.md

 # TicketCounter
 This is a tickets buying and selling platorm where organisers can sell their tickets and people can buy tickets for their favourite shows.
-There are different categories of various sorts of events and shows.
-It also has a area navigator where users can find a list of shows happening in a particular area.
-On the other side people who want to sell their tickets can use this platform to sell tickets in "pdf" form where the ticket will have the desired credentials of the person buying their tickets.
+People who want to sell their tickets can use this platform to sell tickets in "pdf" form where the ticket will have the desired credentials of the person buying their tickets.